AndrewEllis93/Print-Tuning-Guide/articles/index_useful_macros.md

 has_children: true
 ---
 {% comment %}
-# This guide has moved!
-Please visit [the new site](https://ellis3dp.com/Print-Tuning-Guide/).
+# This page has moved!
+Please visit [the new location](https://ellis3dp.com/Print-Tuning-Guide/articles/index_useful_macros.html).
 {% endcomment %}

 ---